zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 As an alternative to using a keystore and truststore, API ML can read certificates from a SAF keyring.
 The user running the API ML must have rights to access the keyring.
 From the java perspective, the keyring behaves as the `JCERACFKS` keystore.
 The path to the keyring is specified as `safkeyring:////user_id/key_ring_id`.
 The content of SAF keyring is equivalent to the combined contents of the keystore and the truststore.

-**Note:** When using JCEFACFKS as the keystore type, ensure that you define the class to handle the RACF keyring using the `-D` options to specify the `java.protocol.handler.pkgs property`:
+**Note:** When using JCERACFKS as the keystore type, ensure that you define the class to handle the RACF keyring using the `-D` options to specify the `java.protocol.handler.pkgs property`:

     -Djava.protocol.handler.pkgs=com.ibm.crypto.provider